ferhatvurucu/aws-daily-tasks/README.md

 **IAM Users Without MFA**

-Lists all users with no MFA enabled and helps you to terminate the user's ability to access AWS services through the AWS Management Console.
+Lists all users without MFA enabled and helps you to terminate the user's ability to access AWS services.